Rice Recipes

 5. Remove the leaves and gently mix the rice (don't be worried if you see foam on the top of the rice)

 6. To enhance the flavor, you can serve the rice on a square of banana leaf.
-If not, serve warm with your fav curry or Malaysian spicy dish
+Alternatively, serve warm with your favorite curry or Malaysian spicy dish.

 Tips: